andy-shev/home-bin-tools/README.md

 # home-bin-tools
 Tools to be located in _~/bin_.

+Some of the scripts are too old or implemented in suboptimal way.
+I will be glad to accept pull requests to make them better.

 ###### gfp4f.sh

 Create sparse patch series based on presence of given file in the changes.